What is Google Business Profile Manager?

 February 12, 2020

-Google My Business helps consumers to find exactly what they’re looking for every day — and most of those consumers don’t even know it exists.
-Businesses, however, need to become very familiar with Google My Business and utilize it to its fullest potential.
+Google Business Profile Manager helps consumers to find exactly what they’re looking for every day — and most of those consumers don’t even know it exists.
+Businesses, however, need to become very familiar with Google Business Profile Manager and utilize it to its fullest potential.

-However, this information doesn’t just magically appear in Google My Business.
-It’s up to the business itself to create and craft its Google My Business listing.
+However, this information doesn’t just magically appear in Google Business Profile Manager.
+It’s up to the business itself to create and craft its Google Business Profile Manager listing.
 The easier you make it for a consumer to find your business, the more likely it is that they’ll look further into your organization.
-And there are few things that help a searcher more than Google My Business.
+And there are few things that help a searcher more than Google Business Profile Manager.
 Here’s how to get started.

-Your solution for increased visibility and customer satisfaction begins at the official Google My Business website.
+Your solution for increased visibility and customer satisfaction begins at the official Google Business Profile Manager website.
 Here, you can either claim your business if Google already lists it, or you can add your business from scratch.
 Either way, you’ll need a Google account to administer your listing.

 The final section of basic information is a summary of your business, which essentially acts as an area to describe your company while hitting vital SEO keywords.
 You have 750 characters for this, of which the first 250 characters appear above a “Read More” prompt, so make sure those first sentences are highly relevant to your audience.
 A well-written, search-friendly description will help your stature in the search rankings, so be sure to incorporate any keywords you’re focusing your search strategy around.